enigmosity/learn-aws/developer-associate/exam-questions.md

     5. have the application retrieve a set of temporary credentials and use them
 - instance types
     - with M5 General-Purpose instance, Elastic Network Adapter is used to support Enhance Networking.
 M5 GP also supports network performance with 10Gbps to 25 Gbps based upon instance type.
 T2 does not support Enhance Networking and only supports network performance to 1Gbps
-    - TODO: what is Intel 82599 Virtual Function interface?
+    - Amazon EC2 provides enhanced networking capabilities through the Intel 82599 VF interface which is available on some instances.
 - instance types
     - M5: general purpose instance
     - Mac: apple system, suitable for applications that require XCode